Afghanistan: Can Pakistan 'manage' the Taliban? | DW | 13.07.2021

 "We have no link with the TTP.
 We won't be part of any plans to target other countries, as it will damage our credibility."

 Pakistan has long been accused of aiding the Taliban against President Ghani's government.
 Experts say the main reason behind this support is to counter India's clout in Afghanistan.
-With the departure of NATO troops, Islamabad hopes to regain influence, which it had lost in Afghanistan after the fall of the Taliban regime in 2001.
+With the departure of NATO troops, Islamabad hopes to regain the influence it lost in Afghanistan after the fall of the Taliban regime in 2001.

-With the departure of NATO troops and Taliban advances in the country, the possibility of a civil war in Afghanistan is more likely than ever.
+With the departure of NATO troops and Taliban advances in the country, a civil war in Afghanistan seems more likely than ever.
 Ahmed Rashid, a prominent Afghanistan expert, told DW in an interview that the chaotic situation in Afghanistan "can suck in the neighboring countries."

 "If that happens, that will be the end of Afghanistan," he said.